 These are some possible indicators that someone may be struggling.
 Whilst you might think that these are likely to be easy to observe, the fact is that often people do not want others to know that they may be struggling to cope, for fear of how they may be judged by others – as individuals and, as parents.

 Partners of women who may be struggling may also be reluctant to disclose how they are feeling or share that their partner is finding things difficult, as they don’t want to be disloyal to their partners.
 Men who may be struggling themselves, often also ignore their symptoms, and don’t discuss how they are feeling, as they feel that they need to be ‘the strong one’.

 Generally this is likely to lead you to ask the person how they are, whether they have sought help.
-Whilst this seems so logical, often with mental health conditions people shy away from such conversations, as they may be concerned how the person may react.
-The fact is however, often avoiding the conversation can only lead people to feel more isolated, so taking the first step to initiate a discussion can be very helpful.
+Whilst this seems logical, often with mental health conditions people shy away from such conversations, as they may be concerned about how the other person might react.
+The fact is, however, often avoiding the conversation only compounds the isolation.
+So taking the first step to initiate a discussion can be very helpful.

-It can be helpful to simply acknowledge from the outset that parenting can be very challenging.
-It is also useful to convey that you are aware that it is not always like it is portrayed.
-This is particularly the case for couples who may for lots of reasons have additional stressors on them at this time, and as a result, are at greater risk of distress.
+It can be useful to simply acknowledge from the outset that parenting can be very challenging.
+It is also helpful to convey that you know it’s not always like it is portrayed.
+This is particularly the case for couples who may, for lots of reasons, have additional stressors on them and are at greater risk of distress.

 Some helpful questions to open up the lines of communication are:

-- What are you struggling most with your adjustment to motherhood?
+- What are you struggling most with your adjustment to motherhood/ fatherhood?

 - Are you prioritising your own needs and health right now?
 How can I help?